 Kensington Palace announced Prince George would attend Thomas’s Battersea Preparatory School in March 2017.
 The U.K.’s online guide to preparatory schooling, The Good Schools Guide, says that “cosmopolitan parents” typically bring their children there.

-Common families (or, at least, ones with less pedigree than the British royal family) have notoriously secured their children’s spot at the school at birth.
+Common families (or, at least, ones with slightly less pedigree than the British royal family) have notoriously secured their children’s spot at the school at birth.
 The school costs parents around $7,859 per term for children ages four to seven and around $8,877 per term for children ages eight to 13.

 Next: The parents pitch in for extra help.